alaffin12/stackedit/0. Basics/Boons.md

 ### Riric Slickfingers
 *The battle you survived with Iymrith changed you.
 Serissa gave you a shard of divinity to help defeat Iymrith, and although you and your allies later used that power to resurrect Serissa and Hekaton some of it stayed with you - making you a more dangerous foe.*

-* **Mantle of the Stronmaus.** Once per long rest
+* **Mantle of the Stronmaus.** Once per long rest you may call upon the divinity of Stronmaus.
+For one minute you increase your movement speed by 10 ft.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODY4MzM1MDksLTM5ODMxMjk2MiwxMT
+eyJoaXN0b3J5IjpbNDQ4MjY2NDQ0LC0zOTgzMTI5NjIsMTE4Nz
-g3NjIyMjYwLDU5NjQ4NzkzMSwtMTY3Mzg3ODUxNV19
+YyMjI2MCw1OTY0ODc5MzEsLTE2NzM4Nzg1MTVdfQ==
 -->